Nicholas-Mckenzie/Final_Project/README/README.txt

 3. Make sure that the platform is x86
 4. Open the Properties Manager and change to All Configurations and Win32
-5. Under Property Pages in the C/C++ section in the Additional Include Directories remove the two lines dependencies/wxWidgets/include/msvc and dependencies/wxWidgets/include
+5. Under Property Pages in the C/C++ section in the Additional Include Directories remove the two lines
+   1. dependencies/wxWidgets/include/msvc and
+   2. dependencies/wxWidgets/include
 6. Then in the same location you have to add 2 lines.
-   1. the filepath to your wxWidgets/include/msvc, and 2. wxWidgets/include
+   1. the filepath to your wxWidgets/include/msvc, and
+   2. the filepath to your wxWidgets/include
 7. Under property Pages in the Linker general section in the Additional Library Directories delete the line dependencies/wxWidgets/lib/vc_lib
 8. Then in the same location you have to add 1 line